jieunko/jieunko.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+Welcome!

-Detail-oriented software developer with 3+ years of experience in computer vision and rendering.
+I am Jieun Ko, a detail-oriented software developer with 3+ years of experience in computer vision and rendering.
+I received my Master’s degree in Electrical and Computer Engineering from Sungkyunkwan University in Feb.
+2021, specializing in real-time rendering as a member of Computer Graphics Lab under the guidance of Professor Sungkil Lee.

-Thrive on solving complex problems using cutting-edge technology with passion for robotics and 3D reconstruction.
-Committed to collaborative, innovative R&D projects in autonomous systems for shaping the future of technology.
+From 2021 to 2022, I gained valuable research experience as a research intern at the Artificial Intelligence and Robotics Institute of KIST, in the field of 3D reconstruction under the supervision of Dr. Junsik Kim.

+ I enjoy working on interdisciplinary teams to develop solutions that address practical challenges.
+Through my work, I aim to contribute to the advancement of intelligent systems that can better perceive and interact with complex environments.

+My main research interests lie specializing in AI, computer vision, and 3D graphics with a particular interest in applying these technologies to robotics and autonomous systems and enable them to understand real-world 3D environment.